mimiframework/Mimi.jl/docs/src/tutorials/tutorial_2.md

 #### Explore

-If you wish to explore the results graphically, use the explorer UI, described [here](https://www.mimiframework.org/Mimi.jl/stable/userguide/#Plotting-and-the-Explorer-UI-1) in Section 5 of the Mimi User Guide.
+If you wish to explore the results graphically, use the explorer UI.
+This functionality is described in more detail in the second how-to guide, How-to Guide 2: View and Explore Model Results.
+For now, however, you don't need this level of detail and can simply follow the steps below.

 To explore all variables and parameters of FUND in a dynamic UI app window, use the [`explore`](@ref) function called with the model as the required first argument, and the optional argument of the `title`  The menu on the left hand side will list each element in a label formatted as `component: variable/parameter`.